aucado/unicornfind/README.md

 # unicornfind
-Unicornfind is a java command that reads 3d cartesian coordinates from a file and keeps track of the n closest coordinates to a specified point.
+Unicornfind is a java command line application that reads 3d cartesian coordinates from a file and keeps track of the n closest coordinates to a specified point.
 The usage follows.

 ### Usage
 ```